thomastoledo/FleuveJS/README.md

 ## Installation
 `npm i fleuvejs`

-To use for frontend project, for now you can use the latest version with UnPkg:
+To use for frontend projects, for now you can use the latest version with UnPkg:

 ```js
 import { Fleuve } from 'https://unpkg.com/fleuvejs@latest/index.js';